 We planted lavender, lots of basil, red pepper, mint, rosemary, parsley, and marigolds which I heard is a great companion flower for a herb garden.

 I hope this tutorial on how to build a raised garden bed on legs has been helpful!
 What would you plant in your garden bed?
+Flower beds or a vegetable garden?
 I’d love to hear!